tianxueqing1220/codeWithMosh-MasteringReact/README.md

 # Run MongoDB

-    - In any folder, i just run at project root, run `$ mongod`.
+    1. In any folder, i just run at project root, run `$ mongod`.
-    - Download mongoDB Compass, which is the client application to connect to a MongoDB server.
+    2. Download mongoDB Compass, which is the client application to connect to a MongoDB server.
-    For Detailed Info, refer to chapter [Calling Backen Service 18](https://codewithmosh.com/courses/357787/lectures/5867618)
+    For Detailed Info, refer to chapter [Calling Backen Service - 18.
+Installing MongoDB on Mac](https://codewithmosh.com/courses/357787/lectures/5867618) [GitHub](http://github.com)

 # In backend folder